VikParuchuri/boston-python-ml/index.md

 * Find it at http://www.kaggle.com/c/asap-aes .
   * In the competition, participants were given a dataset containing thousands of essays across several essay sets.
   * Participants then were asked to develop models using the data.
-  * Final evaluation was done on a set of data that participants had never seen.
+  * Final evaluation was done on a set of data that participants had never seen using quadratic weighted kappa.
-  * Evaluation metrics was Quadratic Weighted Kappa
 * 156 teams participated, along with 9 vendors of existing automated assessment tools.
-* You can find a paper on the vendor results at http://www.scoreright.org/NCME_2012_Paper3_29_12.pdf .
+* You can find a paper on the vendor results [here](http://www.scoreright.org/NCME_2012_Paper3_29_12.pdf).
   * Participating vendors were American Institutes for Research, McGraw-Hill, Carnegie Mellon (Lightside), ETS, MetaMetrics, Measurement, Inc. , Pearson, Pacific Metrics, and Vantage Learning.
 * A second competition took place soon after for the scoring of short essays (http://www.kaggle.com/c/asap-sas)